falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-5-argo.md

 ----

-The Open Source ecosystem is so vibrant, we can propose another way to create a Kubernetes Response Engine based on our magic duo, `Falco` + `Falcosidekick`.
+The Open Source ecosystem is very vibrant, there are many ways to create a Kubernetes Response Engine based on our dynamic duo, `Falco` + `Falcosidekick`.
-Today, we'll use two components of the CNCF project `Argo`:
+Today, we will use two components of the CNCF project `Argo`:
 * [`Argo Events`](https://argoproj.github.io/projects/argo-events), will receive events from `Falcosidekick` and push into it event bus.
-* [`Argo Workflow`](https://argoproj.github.io/projects/argo), will listen the event bus and then trigger the workflow if some criterias are encountered.
+* [`Argo Workflow`](https://argoproj.github.io/projects/argo), will listen the event bus and then trigger the workflow if certain criteria are encountered.

-Like for previous examples with `Kubeless`, `OpenFaas` and `Knative`, we'll address the situation where a shell is spawned in a pod and we want to remediate that by deleting it.
+Like we did for previous examples with `Kubeless`, `OpenFaas` and `Knative`, we'll address the situation where a shell is spawned in a pod and we want to remediate that by deleting it.

-Basically, we'll set up this:
+This is how we will set this up:

 ```shell+
 ┌─────────────┐           ┌─────────┐          ┌────────────────┐